srobo/website/_events/sr2026/horsham-challenge-day-february.md

 [Challenge Days][challenge-days] are opportunities for teams to spend a whole day working on completing challenges with live judging, quick feedback and the ability to iterate quickly -- assisted by a mix of long-experienced volunteers and more recent ex-competitors.
 They're also an opportunity to see how other teams are doing, get more direct help with your robots and discuss your strategy.

 We provide a space for you to work in, with power and internet access, as well as volunteers able to help you with your kits and hands-on guidance with your robots.
-If you're fail a challenge, we'll not only explain why, but support you in resubmitting.
+If you fail a challenge, we'll not only explain why, but support you in resubmitting.

 Spaces are limited to four teams, so be sure to [let us know][challenge-day-signup] by Friday 13th February 2026 if you'd like to attend.
 We will begin confirming